ocadotechnology/aimmo/game_frontend/README.md

-# AI:MMO Frontend
+# Kurono Frontend

 ## Description

-This folder contains the frontend for the AI:MMO game.
+This folder contains the frontend for the Kurono game.
 It is a single page application using [React](https://reactjs.org/).
 We use [Redux](https://redux.js.org/) for state management and [redux-observable](https://redux-observable.js.org/) for handling our side effects (e.g. asynchronous calls).
 To learn more about how we connect all of these together, feel free to check out our [How does it all work](#how-does-it-all-work) section.

 ## Installation for Contributors